kismetwireless/kismet-docs/readme/040-datasources_wifi.md

 * `channel_hoprate=channels/sec | channels/min`
    Control the per-source channel hop rate.
 If this option is omitted, Kismet will use the default global channel hop rate.

+* `default_ht20=true | false`
+   Added `2019-04-git`
+   If the interface is HT capable, automatically use HT20 channels for all 20mhz wide channels.
+This explicitly tells the interface to set the HT20 attributes instead of a basic channel.
+If `default_ht20=true`, then `expand_ht20` is ignored.
+This will likely become the default value in the future after testing.

+* `expand_ht20=true | false`
+   Added `2019-04-git`
+   If the interface is HT capable, automatically expand 20MHz channels to define the basic *and* the HT20 channel; for example instead of channel `1`, you would now have both `1` and `1HT20`.
+   This has the possibility to drastically increase the number of channels in the hop list, which increases the hop time.
+   This option is most useful on interfaces which may not report non-HT data packets when tuned to HT20.

 * `fcsfail=true | false`
    Wi-Fi packets contain a `frame checksum` or `FCS`.
 Some drivers report this as the FCS bytes, while others report it as a flag in the capture headers which indicates if the packet was received correctly.
    Generally packets which fail the FCS checksum are garbage - they are packets which are corrupted, usually due to in-air collisions with other packets.
 These can be extremely common in busy wireless environments.